kbriney/SupplementaryData/README.md

 ## Outstanding Questions

-- Are there publications with multiple data links?
+- ~~Are there publications with multiple data links?~~
   - Yes, that is calculated in 1-DataParsing.R as dataLinks_perRecord and dataLinks_avg
-- I'm assuming one link per description (either URL or DOI) so should not be possible to have both a URL and DOI for one related link record?
+- ~~I'm assuming one link per description (either URL or DOI) so should not be possible to have both a URL and DOI for one related link record?~~
   - Verified with George on 2022-03-23 that there are no duplicates
   - Either have URL or DOI, DOI preferred
-- How thorough is the collection of related links?
+- ~~How thorough is the collection of related links?~~
+  - We've been collecting supplemental files and links for about a decade
+  - Thoroughness is hard to estimate
-- Do I want to clean and analyze related link descriptions?
+- ~~Do I want to clean and analyze related link descriptions?~~
+  - Not as part of this project, could be a later effort
 - Do I want to rectify URL and DOI domains (e.g. merge CaltechDATA URLs with DOIs), or keep separate?
 - How to handle outreach for missing data?